cairis-platform/cairis/README.md

 ## Getting Started

 CAIRIS should run on most recent flavours of Linux.
-See the CAIRIS website for installation instructions.
+See the CAIRIS website for installation instructions and manual.